-Lawson thought I was crazy, but I let the cousin join us on the hunt…
+Scar thought I was crazy, but I let the cousin join us on the hunt…

 I knew we could dig information out of him as well as send mis-information through him back to Wolfman.

-So there we were—me driving, Lawson riding shotgun, and the cousin in the back—doing north of seventy miles per hour down this narrow country road that twisted like a rattlesnake.
+So there we were—me driving, Scar riding shotgun, and the cousin in the back—doing north of seventy miles per hour down this narrow country road that twisted like a rattlesnake.
 This was before I’d gone to race car driving school and taken counter-terrorism driving classes, and with all the alcohol running through me I was being just plain stupid…

-Lawson yelled at me to slow down…
+Scar yelled at me to slow down…

 I turned and told him not to worry about it, that we were good.